-Currently there are shuttle services that are in operation provided by individual corporations for their employees and facilities.
-A consolidated shuttle system that connects the various districts. nodes and uses should be explored further.
+Currently there are shuttle services that are in operation provided by individual multi-use paths as connectivity corridors multi-use paths in parks, openspace along creek buffers multi-use path bridges across freeways and creeks corporations for their employees and facilities.
+A consolidated shuttle system that connects the various districts, nodes and uses should be explored further.
 This will require multiple routes and frequent headways to be effective.
 If feasible, dedicated shuttle lanes within the existing ROW and/or new paths may be explored.
 All of them have to connect to the transit system.
 Shorter routes and higher frequencies will make it more effective and yield higher usage and make it convenient to the user.
 Increased frequencies in rush hour and lunch hours will further facilitate more connectivity and offer choices for people.